 It measures success with clarity and confidence, answering questions like: Did users complete key tasks?
 Did they enjoy the experience?
 Did your design deliver on its promise?

-What summative usability testing is, and how it works.
+• What summative usability testing is and how it differs from formative testing.

 By the end, you'll have everything you need to run summative usability tests that deliver clear, actionable insights – and the confidence to launch your product knowing it's ready for the real world.